lx704612715/Motion_planning/Sample_based_planner/Readme.md

 * Query phase
   * Search on the road map to find a path, search-based path finding algorithms e.g. A* can be used
-  * Similified grid map is more efficient
+  * Simplified grid map is more efficient

 ## Implementation in MATLAB